Cartilage Piercing Infections - Causes, Symptoms & Treatment

 Use an antibacterial spray

 Topical antibiotics can help get rid of an infection faster.
-But be sure to use a spray, like Bactine.
+Be sure to use a spray, like Bactine.
 Antibiotic ointments will prevent the piercing from draining.

 Try tea tree oil